 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-I’ll cover how to thread the upper thread, how to wind the bobbin on a Singer sewing machine, and how to install the bobbin in either a front-load or top-load fashion.
+I’ll specifically cover how to thread the upper thread, how to thread a bobbin on a Singer sewing machine, and how to install a top-load or front-load bobbin.
 Then, we’ll talk about how to raise the bobbin thread before starting to sew.
 Let’s go!

-Place your thread through the small circle in the hole on the top of the bobbin and place the bobbin on the bobbin spindle.
-It will pop into place so it doesn’t move around loosely.
+Pull the thread through the small circle in the bobbin top’s hole.
+Then, place the bobbin onto the bobbin spindle.
+It will pop into place and not move around anymore.

-Then, press the pedal full force and watch your bobbin wind!
-Once it gets close to full, it should start to slow down.
-At this point, go ahead and release the foot pedal or press the stop button.
+Then, press the pedal and watch your bobbin wind!
+Once it gets close to full, it will slow down and stop.
+Then, release the foot pedal or press the stop button.

 How to Insert the Bobbin on a Singer Sewing Machine